Why Do Kids With IBD Need Vaccines?

 Vaccines that do not contain live viruses should be given according to the recommended immunization schedule.
 Because these vaccines don't contain any live viruses, they can be given even if kids are taking medicine that weakens the immune system.

 What Else Should I Know?

-Your health care provider may order blood tests to check to for antibodies.
+Your health care provider may order blood tests to check for antibodies.
 Antibodies are proteins in the blood that show if a person is protected because they have had the vaccine or the infection.